13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by Shutterstock

-Carrots are high in beta-carotene, which the body converts to vitamin A so they are generally healthy for the skin and also have anti-aging properties.
-Beware however as eating too many can lead to carotenemia which can cause the skin to take on a yellowish hue.
-Everything in moderation.
+Carrots are high in beta-carotene, which the body converts to vitamin A, making them generally healthy for the skin and beneficial for anti-aging.
+However, eating too many carrots can lead to carotenemia, a condition where the skin takes on a yellowish hue due to an excess of beta-carotene in the bloodstream.

 provided by Shutterstock

-There are good and bad carbs and it’s important to know the difference.
-Whole grains contain healthy carbs, but refined carbohydrates which are found in white bread, pasta, and pastries can spike blood sugar levels leading to glycation and speeding up skin aging.
-As for unhealthy fats, which cause inflammation, weight gain, dehydration, and a loss of skin elasticity you will find these in butter and margarine, chips and crackers, and condiments like Ketchup, mayonnaise and salad dressings.
+Not all carbs are created equal.
+While whole grains contain healthy carbs, refined carbohydrates found in white bread, pasta, and pastries can spike blood sugar levels, leading to glycation and speeding up skin aging.
+Unhealthy fats, found in butter, margarine, chips, crackers, and condiments like ketchup and mayonnaise, can cause inflammation, weight gain, dehydration, and a loss of skin elasticity.

 Leave a Reply